 Defining the Options for Different Types of Treatment

-When a person dealing with mental health disorders or addiction decides to seek professional help, they are sometimes overwhelmed with the treatment options available to them.
+When a person dealing with mental health disorders or addiction decides to seek professional help, they are sometimes overwhelmed with the different types of addiction treatment options available to them.
 If they don’t know the lingo, trying to decipher the myriad options can be overwhelming.
 Some only need bare minimum weekly appointments that allow them to keep their regular work and home life routine.
 Other options require that a person spend several hours a week attending treatment sessions.
 Some programs necessitate that a person enters into a residential or hospital setting for weeks or even months.

-Before decisions can be made, it’s essential to understand the different types of available treatments.
+Before decisions can be made, it’s essential to understand the different types of addiction treatments.
 Consulting with a therapist or physician for input helps to guide a person’s choice.
 Calling the treatment provider or program will help answer any questions you have.
 Contact your insurance provider to see what it covers so you can factor in finances.
 Once you have all the facts, making the decision for treatment that is right for you becomes more manageable.
 Below is a breakdown of the basic types of treatment available for managing mental health, as well as abuse of alcohol or drugs.

 A very common and effective tool in dealing with mental health and addiction issues is engaging in regular appointments with a licensed mental health counselor.
 The number of appointments needed can range from just once a month to a few visits per week.
 How often therapy appointments are required depends on the client’s goals, availability, place in recovery, and commitment levels.
 Many people pare down their number of appointments as they progress with their therapy goals.
 Ultimately, they may only meet with their therapist when a particular issue comes up and requires consultation or added support.